 Here’s a list of rules and guidelines on how to enter, and some explanation of how we do things.

 First, read over the week’s contest directions carefully — it’s sad to see a list of 25 entries of words that didn’t begin with a letter between B and G, or whatever the restrictions were in that week’s contest.

-Submissions are by e-mail to firstname.lastname@example.org.
-(If you really cannot use e-mail, you may fax them to 202-334-4312, but e-mail is way, way more convenient for us.)
+Submit entries online through the link included in the online version or by typing in the short URL (Web address) included in the print version.
+You should receive an auto-reply by email as a confirmation.
+If you run into some technical problem, you may email me your entry at firstname.lastname@example.org (put the contest number in your subject line), but I’m optimistic that you won’t need to.
 The deadline is midnight (in whichever time zone you’re in) on the date stated in the contest directions, usually two Mondays after the contest is announced, but occasionally on a Tuesday if Monday is a holiday.
 (If you have an emergency and you can’t make the deadline, go ahead and send your entry the next day; I won’t throw it out.)

 Please put some space between your individual entries; it’s very hard to read a long single-spaced list.
-On Word, you can set the paragraphs (under Format/ Paragraphing) for double-spacing or even 1.5 lines.
 Don’t add space between the lines of a single poem, however.

 We strongly prefer not to credit two or more people for a single entry.
 On rare contests that are more collaborative (e.g., one person would think up the joke; the other would make a graphic), we’ll make an exception.

 The online submission form will prompt you for several things; the entry won’t go through unless you fill these in: